Gardenhouse

 As stated previously, the profile directory contains all configuration files read by portage.

-First, create the file profiles/simple_desktop/parent.
+First, create the file garden/profiles/simple_desktop/parent.
 This is where the profile defines which other profiles it inhertis from.
 Since we are creating a profile with KDE Plasma, we will use the gentoo plasma profile:

 gentoo:default/linux/amd64/23.0/desktop/plasma